+PSY 100 Cr.3

 The study of aging and older persons from a psychological perspective.
 It highlights physical, cognitive, emotional and social characteristics of old people and developmental changes associated with aging processes.
 Special attention is focused on the differences between typical aging and disease-related conditions associated with aging.
 Attention also is focused on diversity in the experience of aging and on practical applications.
 Prerequisite: PSY 358 or concurrent enrollment.
 Offered Occasionally.

 Cross Cultural Human Development

 This course represents a blend of cross-cultural concepts and human development (across the lifespan) and will seek to explore the influence of culture on various aspects of human development.
 More specific topics include the role of culture on: socialization, physical growth, cognition, self and personality, sex and gender, social behavior, family relations, and health.
-Prerequisite: PSY 100 and PSY 210 or PSY 212.
+Prerequisite: PSY 212.
 Offered Occasionally.

 PSY 370 Cr.3

 This course examines the application of psychological principles to school learning.
 Topics covered include theories of learning, individual differences, motivation, classroom management, measurement and evaluation, and effective teaching.
-The content will be discussed in relation to current issues and problems.
-Prerequisite: one of the following: PSY 210, PSY 212, ECE 212, ESS 207, or ESS 200.
-Offered Fall, Spring, Summer.
+The content is discussed in relation to current issues and problems.
+Prerequisite: one of the following: PSY 212, ESS 207, or ESS 200.
+Offered Annually.